Home

 Shots of the Week

-We could not decide on the best shot, so here are three.
+We could not decide on the best shot, so here are four.
 Thanks, Nick

 We are still looking for someone to take pictures at the Freshmen and JV games.
 Contact us at info@DeWittFootball.org if you would like to volunteer.